 Spiritual counselors help clients, patients and students by providing support and guidance.
 They are often ordained clergy affiliated with an organized religion.
 Counselors meet with people in need to offer comfort and support and to help them gain a better understanding of ministry as it relates to their issues.
 A master's degree is required to become a licensed counselor.
 Many employers value the continued study of Clinical Pastoral Education (CPE) in potential spiritual counselors.

 Spiritual counselors provide spiritual, mental and emotional care to a variety of individuals.
 These types of counselors deliver care based on spiritual, psychological and theological principles.
 Potential career options include counseling in schools, hospitals, hospices, rehabilitation centers and substance abuse communities.

 Spiritual counselors are typically clergy members with an in-depth spiritual knowledge.
-According to the U.S. Bureau of Labor Statistics, overall employment for clergy was expected to increase by 6% between 2014 and 2024.
-The median annual wages for clergy members were $44,250 in May 2015.
+According to the U.S. Bureau of Labor Statistics, overall employment for clergy was expected to increase by 6% between 2018 and 2028.
+The median annual wages for clergy members were $48,990in May 2018.

 Education and training requirements to become a counselor vary by state, but many states require a master's degree in divinity, counseling or a similar field followed by state licensing.
 Degree programs are available through departments of psychology, education, pastoral studies or human services in traditional colleges or universities.
 Prospective counselors may also enroll in programs at theology or seminary schools.
 To gain admittance into a graduate counseling program, a bachelor's degree from an accredited school is required and the completion of certain liberal arts and science classes may also be needed.